azycat/philisophiclaude/README.md

 - customize reader (dark/light mode, change margins and font)

 ### future features
-- search funcitonality (for now just have a few recommendations)/Applications/Kitty.app/Contents/MacOS/kitty --single-instance mvim -v /Users/struppi/beancount/inúÿ
+- search funcitonality (for now just have a few recommendations)